Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov

-In \cite{PeS3}, using the spectral estimate in \cite{St2} and under the assumptions there, a fine asymptotic was obtained for the number of closed trajectories in $M$ with primitive periods lying in exponentially shrinking intervals $(x - e^{-\delta x}, x + e^{-\delta x})$, $\delta > 0$, $x \to + \infty.$ In \cite{PeS4} a sharp large deviation principle was established concerning intervals shrinking with sub-exponential speed for the Poincar\'e map related to a Markov family for an Axiom A flow on a basic set $\Lambda$ satisfying the assumptions in \cite{St2}.
+In \cite{PeS3}, using the spectral estimate in \cite{St2} and under the assumptions there, a fine asymptotic was obtained for the number of closed trajectories in $M$ with primitive periods lying in exponentially shrinking intervals $(x - e^{-\delta x}, x + e^{-\delta x})$, $\delta > 0$, $x \to + \infty.$ In \cite{PeS4} a sharp large deviation principle was established concerning intervals shrinking with sub-exponential speed for the Poincar\'e map related to a Markov family for an Axiom A flow on a basic set satisfying the assumptions in \cite{St2}.
 Finally, the spectral estimates in \cite{PeS5}, which we mentioned above, were used to derive some interesting applications: (i) combining them with some arguments from \cite{PoS5}, we proved the so called Hannay-Ozorio de Almeida sum formula for the distribution of periods of periodic orbits of the flow for a rather general class of hyperbolic attractors; (ii) for Axiom A flows on basic sets $\Lambda$ satisfying the assumptions in \cite{St2} and for any H\"older continuous function $F: \Lambda \longrightarrow \R$ there exists $\ep > 0$ such that the counting function